Jo Ann Evans, March 30, 2018

 Volunteer opportunities can appear quite unexpectedly.
 The reader board erected in 1978 by the Kenmore Baptist Church on Bothell Way provides humor, encouragement, and on occasion, important local news.
 In the early 1990s, the sign encouraged passersby to attend a meeting at Kenmore Junior High to explore the pros and cons of Kenmore incorporating as a city.
 Ah!
 This was important — a perfect opportunity to get involved.

-Kenmore voters had rejected incorporation proposals six times between 1950 and 1970 but local opposition receded when passage of the state’s Growth Management Act in 1990 raised the prospect of unincorporated Kenmore being annexed by one of the cities around it.
-This did sit well.
+Kenmore voters had rejected incorporation proposals three times between 1950 and 1970 but local opposition receded when passage of the state’s Growth Management Act in 1990 raised the prospect of unincorporated Kenmore being annexed by one of the cities around it.
+This did not sit well.

 Having a small-business retail sales background, including advertising and graphic design, gave me experience and skills useful for what became the final incorporation effort.
 I joined the team, worked hard, and cheered with the many volunteers when in September, 1997, incorporation was approved overwhelming by voters.
 Kenmore became a city the following year, some 97 years after a settlement named for a village in Scotland and a city in Ontario was founded around a new shingle mill next to the lake.